Assassination of Robert F. Kennedy: Investigation and trial

 In February 2012, Sirhan's lawyers William F. Pepper and Laurie Dusek filed a court brief in District Court in Los Angeles, claiming that a second gunman fired the shots that killed Kennedy.
 It was the fourth in a series of federal briefs filed under habeas corpus by Pepper and Dusek, beginning in October 2010.
 In 2015, Judge Beverly Reid O'Connell denied the petition.
 During Sirhan's 2016 parole hearing, Paul Schrade, who was shot and wounded on the assassination night, asserted that the fatal shot to Kennedy was by a different shooter.
 He claimed that the Los Angeles Police Department (LAPD) destroyed evidence, "hid ballistic evidence exonerating Sirhan, and covered up conclusive evidence that a second gunman fatally wounded Robert Kennedy."
 In August 2021, the California state parole panel recommended Sirhan's parole.
-Two of Kennedy's children, Robert F. Kennedy Jr. and Douglas Harriman Kennedy, supported the decision, while six others opposed it.
+Two of Kennedy's children, Robert Jr. and Douglas, supported the decision, while six others opposed it.
 Gavin Newsom, the governor of California, denied the parole in January 2022, asserting that "Sirhan has not developed the accountability and insight required to support his safe release into the community."